Reliability becomes an engineering discipline the moment a team designs not only for normal operation, but also for degraded behavior and failure.

 Focus on reliability signals first

-Start with SLI/SLO/SLA, then move to Observability & Monitoring and distributed tracing to build strong diagnostics and detection capability.
+Start with SLI/SLO/SLA, then move to Observability & Monitoring and distributed tracing to learn how to measure and diagnose degradation.

 Strengthen release and incident discipline

-For operational maturity, continue with Release It!, Grokking CD, Performance Engineering and production incident-management practices from real case studies.
+For operational maturity, continue with Release It!, Grokking CD, Performance Engineering, and incident-response practices from real production cases.

 Related chapters

-- SLI / SLO / SLA and Error Budgets - it provides the core SRE language for setting reliability goals and balancing delivery speed via error budgets.
+- SLI / SLO / SLA and Error Budgets - gives the core SRE language for setting reliability goals and managing delivery speed through error budgets.

-- Observability & Monitoring Design - it shows how to convert telemetry into action: alerting, diagnostics and operational feedback loops.
+- Observability & Monitoring Design - shows how to turn telemetry into operational action: alerting, diagnostics, and feedback loops.

-- Distributed tracing in microservices (Jaeger, Tempo) - it deepens root-cause analysis for distributed failures and supports faster incident localization.
+- Distributed tracing in microservices (Jaeger, Tempo) - deepens root-cause analysis for distributed systems and helps reduce incident localization time.

-- Performance Engineering - it complements SRE with systematic work on latency, capacity and resource constraints in production.
+- Performance Engineering - complements SRE with systematic work on latency, capacity planning, and resource constraints.

-- Release It! (short summary) - it focuses on resilience patterns and safe system behavior under partial failures and high-load conditions.
+- Release It! (short summary) - focuses on resilience patterns and safe service behavior during failures and traffic peaks.